Am I just nice, or TOO nice?

 People who are too nice have the hardest time when it comes to saying ‘no’.
 In short, being afraid to establish your thoughts, as well as the fear of hurting other people’s feelings often gets you into uncomfortable situations, that ironically end up making you feel bad.
 All this happens because we are unable to set limits on others.
 We can't assert ourselves, say no and stand up for ourselves.
 The difference between being nice and being too nice is the ability to put yourself first, without making yourself feel bad for others.
 This is difficult, but not impossible.

-How can you stop being too nice without becoming a monster?
+How can you stop being too sympathetic without becoming a monster?

 1. Don't apologize all the time.